spacelift-io/user-documentation/docs/concepts/policy/push-policy/README.md

     This feature is only available to paid Spacelift accounts.
 Please check out our [pricing page](https://spacelift.io/pricing){: rel="nofollow"} for more information.
 {% endif %}

-!!! info
-    Please note, we currently don't support importing rego.v1.
-For more, refer to the note in the [introduction](../README.md) section

 Git push policies are triggered on a per-stack basis to determine the action that should be taken for each individual [Stack](../../stack/README.md) or [Module](../../../vendors/terraform/module-registry.md) in response to a Git push or Pull Request notification.
 There are three possible outcomes:

 - **track**: set the new head commit on the [stack](../../stack/README.md) / [module](../../../vendors/terraform/module-registry.md) and create a [tracked](../../run/tracked.md) [Run](../../run/README.md), ie. one that can be [applied](../../run/tracked.md#applying);